 Not on Flickr?
 Sign up for free here.

 Stay tuned for a new gallery each day.

-Returning this year to moderate the Flickr Group and select the galleries is Ariel Fielding, a former Folklife Festival Fellow in Community and Online Engagement.
+Ariel Fielding is a former Folklife Festival Fellow in Community and Online Engagement.
 A lifelong photographer, Ariel built her first pinhole camera at the age of six, and learned to use a darkroom at the same age.
 She works as a performing arts producer in Toronto.